Jayadeep19/powerplant_output_prediction/README.md

         pipenv install --python 3.11
         pipenv run python ./src/get_data.py
     ```
+    The dataset need not be downloaded manually.
+Running the above command will both create the virtual environment required with the dataset downloaded, unzipped and sorted to `data` folder
 ### 2. Start tracking server using mlflow
 - For mlflow: __make mlflow__
     ```